Getting Started

 How to avoid fix and avoid problems

-How to order copies of your medical records and why.
+How to order copies of your medical records and why it's so important

 How to show your doctor the drug warning leaflets from the drug companies and FDA, and other sources used as evidence.

-The first Rx psych drug awareness graphic I made to spread awareness, help the public and survivors to make more informed decisions, reduce injury, suicide, suffering, and save lives.
+The first Rx psych drug awareness graphic I made in 2014 to spread awareness, help the public and survivors to make more informed decisions, reduce injury, suicide, suffering, and save lives.

 Safety 1st